 Even if you specify that you don't accept returns, a buyer may be able to open an eBay Money Back Guarantee case for eligible items if the buyer didn't receive an item or the item doesn't match the listing description.
 Learn more about Seller performance standards.

-If you charge a restocking fee for returns, we recommend that you only ask for a reasonable amount.
+- If you charge a restocking fee for returns, you may only ask for a reasonable amount.

-You shouldn't charge restocking fees for items returned due to damage, defects, or not-as-described in the listing.
+- You may not charge restocking fees for items returned due to damage, defects, or not-as-described in the listing.

 Along with the description, photos are the most important part of a listing.
 Photos help buyers to see exactly what they're getting as well as specific details they may be looking for.
 When selling used items, photos are especially important because they let the buyer see the actual condition of the item along with other details like color.